Promotion: UEA Innovation and Impact Awards finalists changing world

 “The College of Policing was embarking upon a large project to improve police wellbeing and we provided research and evaluation to reach good practice guidance in that area,” says Dr Helen Fitzhugh, knowledge exchange fellow at the University of East Anglia.
 “Working in policing can be stressful and demanding, so our work with the College explored both individual and organisational ways to support officers and staff.”

-The research informed future plans for agile working and resulted in a practical checklist to help managers support remote workers that has since been shared widely with other public sector organisations and businesses.
+A bespoke mindfulness intervention for policing was made available to all officers and staff in England and Wales as a result of the work with the College of Policing.
+This meant Helen and her team were well-placed for later research conducted during the pandemic that informed future plans for agile working and resulted in a practical checklist to help managers support remote workers that has since been shared widely with other public sector organisations and businesses.

 Most Read